-Nissan World Complaint - Poor Customer Service at Nissan World
+Nissan World of Springfield Complaint - Poor Customer Service at Nissan World

 SPRINGFIELD, NEW JERSEY -- My wife and I have been loyal Nissan customers since December 2005.
 In November 2008, I walked into Nissan World of Springfield, New Jersey, with the intention of leasing a second Nissan vehicle.
 I was interested in the Altima Coupe.
 I requested a manual transmission and was quickly veered towards the much more common dual transmission.
 When I declined and stressed my desire for the manual version of the car, I was told that manual transmission had been discontinued for the 2009 model because of its low sales.
 I then opted for the dual transmission.

 A few days after leasing the Altima Coupe, I learned that I was provided with false information, as there was in fact still a manual transmission model on the 2009.
 I immediately returned to the dealership.
 I requested to speak to the sales manager.
 After explaining the situation and requesting a vehicle change, I was issued an apology but told that a change was not possible.
 I left the dealership feeling angry, cheated, and victimized on that day.
 I immediately filed a complaint with the Better Business Bureau.